infinity0/msg-notes/causal-01-ordering.rst

 achieve some stronger guarantees "for free" - e.g., protection against rewinding of vector clocks, a few paragraphs below.

-In a real implementation, there are several options for representing nodes and edges (i.e. messages and references to messages).
-One simple option, is to broadcast the same authenticated-encrypted blob to everyone, treat this blob as the content of the message, and use a hash function to reduce the content into a reference (identifier) that later messages can include.
-This ensures that everyone uses the same identifier for a given message, and also that a message cannot be changed later, since that would invalidate its identifier.
-(Those familiar with git will see the similarities between this scheme and git's representation of immutable commit objects.)
+References must globally consistent and immutable - i.e. to see a reference allows one to verify the message contents, and no-one can forge a different message for which the reference is valid, not even the original sender.
+One implementation option, is to broadcast the same authenticated-encrypted blob to everyone, treat this blob as the content of the message, and use a hash of the message as the reference.
+(Those familiar with git will see the similarities with their model of immutable commit objects.) [#Next]_

-Possible extensions to this are discussed in the appendix.
-For example, we could instead hash(blob||decrypted-verified plaintext), using some definition for the plaintext that is the same for everyone.
-This ensures that only people who can read the plaintext can create a valid reference, but it's not clear whether this is such a big deal.
-TODO: move to appendix and discuss further.
+There are two ways to know a valid reference - deriving it from the message contents, or seeing it elsewhere (e.g. in pre(m) of a child).
+In the latter case, one might not have seen the message itself.
+Then, one could pretend that one *has* seen it, by re-using the reference in an outgoing message.
+We assume that people won't do this - there is no strategic benefit to claiming that you know something that you are entitled to know but temporarily don't, and the rest of the system is designed to ensure that you see it eventually.
+The worse that can happen is that someone will issue a challenge you cannot answer, but only your reputation suffers in this case.
+Also, if you haven't seen the message, you are unable to verify that the reference is indeed valid, so someone else might be trying to trick *you*.

 .. _Partial ordering: https://en.wikipedia.org/wiki/Partially_ordered_set
 .. _Transitive reduction: https://en.wikipedia.org/wiki/Transitive_reduction